UdaySagar25/scala-spark/articleFiles/csvOps3.md

 dateDf1.show()
 dateDf1.printSchema()
 ```
-We can use the spark's `dateFormat` flag to specifically set the date format
+We can use the spark's `dateFormat` flag to specifically set the date format.
-How do you think, the schema will be inferred as, based on the above code and csv data?
+How do you think the schema will be inferred as, based on the above code and csv data?
 ```text
 DF-2
 +---+--------+---------+----------+-------------------+-----------+